e-h-dev/floral_design/README.md

 * a checkout page
 * a checkout confirmation page
 * a review form page
-* a contact forom page
+* a contact form page
-* and a product management page fro admin use only.
+* and a product management page for admin use only.

 All Pages on the website are responsive and have: